aleun/azure-docs/articles/iot-develop/quickstart-devkit-stm-b-l475e.md

 If you experience issues building the device code, flashing the device, or connecting, see [Troubleshooting](https://github.com/azure-rtos/getting-started/blob/master/docs/troubleshooting.md).

-For debugging the application, see [Debugging with Visual Studio Code](https://github.com/azure-rtos/getting-started/blob/master/docs/debugging.md).
+For debugging the application, see [Using Visual Studio Code with the STMicroelectronics B-L4S5I-IOTOA1 Discovery Kit](https://github.com/azure-rtos/getting-started/blob/master/STMicroelectronics/STM32L4_L4+/vscode.md).

 ## Clean up resources